crkn-rcdr/kivik/README.md

   };
   /** Suffix to append to the end of each database name.
 Default: `undefined` */ suffix?: string;
+  /** Whether or not to deploy fixtures along with the design documents. */ fixtures?: boolean;
+  /** List of databases to deploy.
+By default, all databases are deployed. */ dbs?: string[];
 }

 /** Configuration for Kivik instances. */